fmurer/siagss/docs/authentication.md

     - shared key
     - how often do we need to renew the key
     - how to distribute the key? (distribute on setup -> how to do on a renew?)

+## Taken Approach
+I finally choose to authenticate the requests from the signee using HMACs.
+The shared keys are distributed over the Diffie-Hellmann protocol using the same air-gapped channel. `TODO: authenticating those messages still needs to be done!`